riscv-mcu/e203_hbirdv2/README.md

   - The main purpose of this open-sourced core is to be used by students/university/research/ and entry-level-beginners, hence, the commercial quality (bug-free) and service of this core is not not not warranted!!!

+#### Release 0.2.1, Feb 26, 2021

+This is `release 0.2.1` of Hummingbirdv2.

++ Hbirdv2 SoC
+  - Covert the peripheral IPs implemented in system verilog to verilog implementation.

++ SIM
+  - Add new simulation tool(iVerilog) and wave viewer(GTKWave) support for Hummingbirdv2 SoC

 #### Release 0.1.2, Nov 20, 2020